mattybwoy/CV/README.md

 ## **Education**

-### **Makers Academy (05/20 to 08/20)**
+### **Makers Academy (05/20 - 08/20)**

+- Software Development

 12 week intensive coding bootcamp focused on self-learning, pair programming and teamwork with an emphasis on TDD.
 Group projects undertaken with an AGILE methodology following XP values.

-### Kingston University **(09/05 to 07/09)**

-- Business Studies
+###City, University of London (05/19 - 06/19)

+- Database design with SQL Server

-Have previously undertaken a 5 week part time SQL course at City University to enhance my knowledge of databases and how they are structured.
-A combination of lecture and lab work helped me gain experience in writing queries.
-I enjoyed the course a lot and it was my first experience with backend programming.
+I have undertaken a 5 week part time SQL course at City University to enhance my knowledge of databases and how they are structured.
+The course covered entity relationship modelling, normalisation and query writing including joins for multiple tables.
+It was my first experience with backend programming and learning how data can be structured for retrieval or manipulation.

+### Kingston University **(09/05 - 07/09)**

+- BA Hons Business Studies

+Course provided me with an insight into basic HTML and CSS, statistical analysis of trends, how businesses work, HR practices and brand management.

 ## **Experience**